zeek/zeek/script-reference/autogenerated-protocol-analyzer-index.rst

    The TS_UD_CS_SEC data block contains security-related information used to advertise client cryptographic support.

+.. zeek:type:: RDP::ClientClusterData

+   :Type: :zeek:type:`record`

+      flags: :zeek:type:`count`
+         Cluster information flags.

+      redir_session_id: :zeek:type:`count`
+         If the *redir_sessionid_field_valid* flag is set, this field contains a valid session identifier to which the client requests to connect.

+      redir_supported: :zeek:type:`bool`
+         The client can receive server session redirection packets.
+         If this flag is set, the *svr_session_redir_version_mask* field MUST contain the server session redirection version that the client supports.

+      svr_session_redir_version_mask: :zeek:type:`count`
+         The server session redirection version that the client supports.

+      redir_sessionid_field_valid: :zeek:type:`bool`
+         Whether the *redir_session_id* field identifies a session on the server to associate with the connection.

+      redir_smartcard: :zeek:type:`bool`
+         The client logged on with a smart card.

+   The TS_UD_CS_CLUSTER data block is sent by the client to the server either to advertise that it can support the Server Redirection PDUs or to request a connection to a given session identifier.

 .. zeek:type:: RDP::ClientChannelList

    :Type: :zeek:type:`vector` of :zeek:type:`RDP::ClientChannelDef`